kbase/kb_sdk/doc/kb_sdk_dependencies.md

 On Linux Docker is fairly easy to install, although note that the service runs as the root user.
 As such, all Docker commands require root permissions and any KB_SDK commands that interact with Docker (such as `make sdkbase`) will require root permissions.
 An alterative to this is to create a docker group for Docker users as described in the Docker installation instructions.

-Docker provides an installation for Mac that runs in a light-weight virtual machine but is integrated to provide a seam-less experience.
+Docker provides an installation for Mac that runs in a lightweight virtual machine but is integrated to provide a seamless experience.
 After installation, the
 Docker CLI tools should be available from a terminal window.

 [\[Back to top\]](#top)<br>
 [\[Back to steps\]](../README.md#steps)